Maat-ka-Ra Hatshepsut

 The Lower Chapel of Anubis on the Middle Terrace of the Temple Djeser djeseru

-update: 14.04.2009
+update: 14.03.2011

 The following pictures show the floor plan of the Lower Chapel of Anubis and some photos taken in the hypostyle of the chapel.
-The three rooms of the chapel are not open to the public, only the first room can be looked at through the grating of the door.
+The three rooms of the chapel are not open to the public, only the first room (the Vestibule) can be looked at through the grating of the door.

-Ground plan of the lower Chapel of Anubis;
+Ground plan of the Lower Chapel of Anubis; the numbers locate the following scenes:

 1. Anubis leading Hatshepsut (erased) into the chapel

-3. Hatshepsut offering to Amun
+3. Hatshepsut (erased) offering to Amun

 4. Hatshepsut (erased) offering to Anubis